srosenzweig09/resources/Computing/README.md

 - [Pillow (PIL)](https://pillow.readthedocs.io/en/stable/) - This Python imaging library adds image processing capabilities to your Python interpreter.
 - [Pandas](https://pandas.pydata.org/docs/reference/index.html) - A fast, powerful, flexible, and easy to use open source data analysis and manipulation tool.
 - [PyQt](https://www.tutorialspoint.com/pyqt/index.htm) - One of the most popular Python bindings for the Qt cross-platform C++ framework.
 This library provides a GUI widgets toolkit.
+- [Numba](http://numba.pydata.org) - A high-performance, open source Python JIT compiler that translates a subset of Python and NumPy code into optimized machine code at runtime.
+See notes below.

 #### Research-Specific